 We’re here to discuss Kate’s outfit after all – so let’s get down to business!

 Kate wore her trusty L.K.
-Bennett Sledge heels with the red ensemble – we’re thinking these must be long lasting and comfy, as she’s never seen out of them (that or she owns hunreds of pairs!)
+Bennett Sledge heels with the red ensemble – we’re thinking these must be long lasting and comfy, as she’s never seen out of them (that or she owns hundreds of pairs!)

-Kate also wore her Kiki citrine drop earrings and a maritime-themed brooch, which features two dolphins positioned next to a crown.
+Kate also wore her Kiki McDonough citrine drop earrings and a maritime-themed brooch, which features two dolphins positioned next to a crown.
 The brooch was possibly a gift from the Royal Navy Submarine Service, though the brooches are available to buy online.

-Kate’s matching red hat was by Sylvia Fletcher.
+Kate wore a matching red hat was by Sylvia Fletcher.
 Did you think Kate’s had resembed the Maple leaf piece she wore on Canada Day last year?
 So did we, and it turns out Fletcher designed both pieces.

 Eagle-eyed fans might have noticed that Kate carried a scarf or pashmina early on in the parade… I’m informed it’s made of Strathearn tartan – a nod to her Scottish title the Countess of Strathearn!